These easy healthy banana oat muffins are a fantastic breakfast or snack and are perfect for lunchboxes. They’re a hit with kids and adults alike.

 Ok, I have to confess something: I have made these banana oat muffins every week, twice a week for the last 3 weeks.
 Not only are these the easiest banana muffins I have ever made, they are so absolutely delicious and my family and I can’t get enough.

-If you love banana bread, you will LOVE these and the added chocolate chips take these muffins to a whole new level.
-They add lush pops of sweetness and I’m not kidding when I say that these chocolate chip banana oat muffins are a new favorite in our household.
+If you love banana bread, you will LOVE these healthy banana muffins.
+The added chocolate chips take these muffins to a whole new level.
+They add lush pops of sweetness.
+Use cinnamon, espresso powder and vanilla to further flavor these baked beauties or add pecans for a crunchy bite.
+The muffins are perfect as a healthy breakfast and are perfect as snacks or in lunch boxes.

 How do you make banana muffins easy?